RobCaamano/RobCaamano/README.md

 <img src="https://github.com/user-attachments/assets/1a1f81b7-2c78-495f-ab9e-0298b85621c6" width="130" alt="About Me">

 <p>Hey there!
-I'm a recent grad diving headfirst into the world of Data Science, AI, and ML.
-I love wrangling data with tools like TensorFlow, PyTorch, and Scikit-Learn to build predictive models that uncover hidden insights.
-Whether it's crunching numbers, visualizing trends, or making sense of complex datasets, I’m all about turning data into actionable knowledge.
+I'm a recent grad diving headfirst into the world of Data Science, AI, and ML, with plans to start a master’s degree in data science soon.
+I specialize in Python and enjoy using a range of data science, ML, and deep learning libraries to analyze, visualize, and model data.
+My projects span everything from general data analysis to full end-to-end web applications.
 Feel free to explore my projects and connect with me!</p>

 ---